Land High-Quality SEO Clients With This Cold Email Tactic

 I come from the world of SEO and have a heavy link-building background.

 This means that I’ve sent A LOT of SEO cold emails during my career, which is a unique and extremely valuable experience that is now of great help with my user acquisition endeavors.
-Working in this field of digital marketing taught me that sending out cold emails should never be an arbitrary, random process.
-You should never resort to taking random shots in the dark (unless you thrive on the feeling of rejection, that is).
+Working in this field of digital marketing taught me that sending out cold emails to a potential SEO client should never be an arbitrary, random process.
+You should never resort to taking random shots in the dark.

-• whom you are sending your cold email
+• to whom you are sending your cold email regarding SEO services

 • what would be the best way to approach that person/company

-• what their main flaw is and how you could help them fix it
+• what their main SEO audit flaw is and how you could help them fix it

 Here’s how to land, not just more, but better clients for your business using these simple lead generation steps and potent (spam-free) outreach hacks.